ewang360/Furniture_Refurbishing_Manual/README.md

         A: It is important to use a strong enough material to withstand possible bumps.
 Materials such as polyester resin can be used with a catalyst.
 When the mixture           begins to firm up, remove any excess by trimming it away with a utilty knife.
 The resin can be shaped with a file, rasp, or sandpaper wrapped around a wood bock         or dowel after it has become completely firm.
 The repair can be painted with water-based acrylic paints and lastly add a topcoat with polyurethane or shellac for         the finishing.

-3. Q: What are different types of topcoasts and sealers I can use?
+#### 3. Q: What are different types of topcoasts and sealers I can use? ####

         A: Wax, Water-based clear coats, Oil-based clear coats, Shellac finish and Lacquer are some options.

-4. Q:
+#### 4. Q: What is the difference of refinishing and restoration? ####

+        A: Refinishing completely strips off the old finish of an item, while restoration keeps the finish on the item.
+It is cleaned and touched up with color, if       needed, and a new compatible finish is applied.